When a Student Asks a Faculty Member for an Accommodation

 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and Disability Resources and Services, 202 Hanley Library, 814-362-7609 as early as possible in the term.

-Disability Resources and Services reviews documentation related to a student's disability, provides verification of the disability, and recommends reasonable accommodations for specific courses.
+Disability Resources and Services reviews documentation related to a student's disability, provides verification of the disability, and recommends accommodations for specific courses.